ess-dg/python_codes_for_DREAM/README.md

 - To deactivate the virtual environment, simply type `deactivate` in the terminal.
 The prompt should change back to its initial state.
 And if you do not need this environment, you can simply delete the `.venv` folder.0

+see here the result of the calculation: https://github.com/ess-dg/python_codes_for_DREAM/wiki